 If it’s London, most people see the Touristy spots – Big Ben, London Eye, Tower of London, Oxford Circus.

-How about you show them the local spots that us locals go to?
+How about you show them the local spots that we locals go to?

 Or, the quiet Coffee Shops on Brick Lane?
 Dinner in the restaurant hidden in the Hoxton Hotel – that’s Old Street!
 Where’s your local Chippy – perfect British experience right there!